-- The HTTP 200 OK status code with a body that contains the JSON representation of the targeted resource after the modification has been applied, or, for the delete operation, a representation of the deleted resource. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the modification requires additional time. - After processing of the task is complete, the modified resource may be returned in response to a request to the task monitor URI with the HTTP 200 0K status code. - The HTTP 204 No Content status code with an empty payload in the event that service cannot return a representation of the modified or deleted resource.
+- The HTTP 200 OK status code with a body that contains the JSON representation of the targeted resource after the modification has been applied, or, for the delete operation, a representation of the deleted resource. - The HTTP 202 Accepted status code with a Location header set to the URI of a task monitor when the processing of the modification requires additional time. - After processing of the task is complete, the modified resource may be returned in response to a request to the task monitor URI with the HTTP 200 ok status code. - The HTTP 204 No Content status code with no response body.